Tourism in Rome: Bus

 Rome has an extensive bus system, which largely coalesces around the major transportation hub of Termini Station.
 In the historic core of the city, bus routes are largely confined to the main boulevards which transect the medieval and ancient neighborhoods, where roads are far too narrow for buses to access.

 Tram

 The tram routes mostly skirt the historic center, but there are stops near the Vatican, the Colosseum, and the Trastevere area.

 Metro

 There are three lines.
 Line A (red line) runs northwest past the Vatican, and south.
 Line B (blue line) runs southwest past the Colosseum and northeast, and it center forks into line B1.
 Line C (green line) runs from the Saint John's Lateran Basilica in the center to the city limits far east.

-By commuter rail
+Commuter rail

 There is a network of suburban rail lines that mostly connect to smaller towns and conurbations of Rome.

-Problems

-The poor state of Rome's infrastructure and public services, particularly garbage collection, have come under increasing scrutiny from tourists in recent years.
-The Guardian described the city as being in a "...perennial state of disrepair, from its rubbish-strewn streets, potholes, scrappy parks and medieval buildings marred by graffiti to closed metro stations and buses that either never come or occasionally combust."
-Waste disposal has been a critical problem for Roman authorities since the closure of the Malagrotta landfill in 2013.
-In June 2019, an acute heatwave in Rome led to health warnings from the medical community over risk of disease from rotting garbage, vermin, and household pets who come in contact with overflowing bins.

-The tourist tax of between €3 and €7 per head, per night, which is the highest of any city in Europe, has been questioned because it is supposed to support maintenance and city services for tourists and Romans alike.
-3 main metro stations were closed for repairs and maintenance as of April 2019: Spagna, Barberini and Repubblica.
-The latter has been closed since October 2018, after an escalator sped up suddenly and collapsed, injuring 24 people.
+The FL lines consist of 8 commuter rail lines operated by Trenitalia, converging on the city of Rome.

+There are also 2 commuter rail lines operated by Astral and Cotral: